 There are many painters that inspire me on various levels.
 However, there are only a select few that I gravitate to on a personal level beyond the aesthetic value of the painted image.
 Most painters in this category are painters whose work is immersed in human pathos..the universal.
 These are painters whose painted image reflects the mundane...their immediate environment; their personal lives, joys , triumphs, pain and sorrow.
 Such work is not driven by the decorative or the trivial, but by attempts to find and reveal truth.
 The following painters are among the few that illicit sympathy through their painted image.

-Grace Hartigan, 1922 - 2008, began as an abstract expressionist painter later to create her on path driven by her own genius.
+Grace Hartigan, 1922 - 2008, began as an abstract expressionist painter later to create her own path driven by her own genius.
 Her direct approach to painting , her fearless willingness to destroy a work in order to discover a new place is one that I subscribe to.
-I was fortunate to befriend this wonderful, masterful painter.
-I am greatly indebted her. .
+I was fortunate to befriend this wonderful, master painter.
+I am greatly indebted to her. .

 Francisco Jose de Goya y Lucientes, 1746 – 1828, is unquestionably a master.
 He was a Romantic...a painter and printmaker.
 His life and work, his painted image are one.
 I have great respect, admiration..and love.. for this genius , this man.
 His painted image does not require words to explain for they whisper , speak, scream and cry all on their own.

 Chaim Soutine, 1893-1943, is a painter's painter.
 A master by any definition.
 His work is raw and direct.
 His work is magic emanating from within his soul.
 He is an artist, a creator ; the direct opposite of Jeff Koons and his contemporaries.